 One her most surprising and memorable experiences came during a French class, Uri Eisenzweig’s “Songs of Modern France.”

 “We actually sang in class,” she says.
 “It was amazing how the class came together to perform at the end of the year—in front of guests.
 It was really fun, and really liberating!”

 Hwang was 11 when her family moved from Seoul to New Jersey.
 Her parents, both of whom had earned university degrees in Korea, run a laundromat in Newark.

 “It’s very hard work,” Hwang says.
 “I will always be grateful to them.”

 Hwang works in the laboratory of biologist Monica Driscoll, learning about aging and increasing the health span, or the time in people’s lives when they are healthy.
 She’s also minoring in French and taking advantage of every opportunity for cross-disciplinary learning in the Honors Program.

-Last March she journeyed to the Netherlands with other honors students to visit the University of Utrecht for an Honors Program Colloquium that celebrated Rutgers’ 250th anniversary.
+In March 2016, she journeyed to the Netherlands with other honors students to visit the University of Utrecht for an Honors Program Colloquium that celebrated Rutgers’ 250th anniversary.